ahead123/slate/source/includes/_introduction.md

 Welcome to the SteelHouse Pixel Mapping Framework.

 Our mappings are all written in, the popular JavaScript language!
-You can view code examples in the dark area to the right!
+The documentation is setup with some explanation's on the left and code examples on the right.

+Code can also be copied from the text editor on the right and used inside the SteelHouse Pixel Dashboard.

 ```javascript